In this condition factsheet:

 About 1 in 5 migraine sufferer experiences an "aura" just before the headache comes on.
 Auras are visual effects that can include flashes of light, lines with vivid colours, or double vision.
 Occasionally patients may feel weak or slur their words.
 These symptoms usually disappear after 15 to 30 minutes, only to be replaced by crushing pain and, in some cases, severe nausea.

-Migraine headaches should not be confused with rebound headaches.
+Migraine headaches should not be confused with rebound headaches (also called medication overuse headaches).
 Rebound headaches can strike anyone who uses ASA* (acetylsalicylic acid) or other simple pain medications (such as acetaminophen or ibuprofen) for headache pain on more than 15 days a month.
 They can also occur for people who use narcotic pain relievers (e.g., codeine), medications containing more than one pain reliever, or "triptan" medications (e.g., almotriptan, rizatripan, sumatriptan) on more than 10 days a month.
 Sometimes these rebound headaches are called medication-induced headaches.
 The medicine works for a little while, but as it wears off, the pain comes back with a vengeance.
 If you turn to pain medications for relief, the vicious cycle often continues.
 The end result is a constant dull headache, affecting both sides of the head.
 It tends to worsen each time the pain medication wears off.
 If you think you might have rebound headaches, talk to your doctor about the best way to manage them.